sundmanbo/opencalphad/readme.txt

 The installation and use of OC requires some general knowledge about compilation and linking of software.
 If you are not familiar with such procedures please ask a local guru.
-We who are providing this softwsre do not have time to answer such questions.
+We who are providing this software do not have time to answer such questions.

 If you want a thermodynamic software that can install itself and do not require any understanding of thermodynamics please conact a commercial vendor.

 In the list below the most recent changes come first.

+2016.06.14 Most of the problems setting conditions on chemical potentials in combination with other conditions should now be solved.
+Including that one can set a reference state.

 2016.06.07 Some development for new STEP/MAP routines made but no real improvements.
 Fixed a bug setting chemical potentials together with